otiai10/dataviper/README.md

 - Check "Joinability" between 2 tables
 - // TODO: and more

+# Why?

+It's known that "Data Profiling" needs to be done with scanning all the rows in a table.
+If you try to do this naively by `pandas` or any libraries which internally use `pandas`, it's not avoidable to use bunch of memory of your local machine and freeze your work.

+`dataviper` is a SQL-based Data Profiling tool, which simply and dynamically generates SQLs and lets the database machine do the annoying calculation.

+With `dataviper`, you don't have to have massive local computer.
+All you need are a stable network and reachable SQL db.

 # Connection

 You can choose your data source from